 Humans have lived on this continent for over 10,000 years.
 They produced profound changes in landscapes wherever they settled, particularly with fire and hunting.
-For reasons to be discussed, their subsistence in California was dependant more upon plants and aquatic life than big game hunting.
+For reasons to be discussed, their subsistence in California was dependent more upon plants and aquatic life than big game hunting.
 Yet unlike elsewhere in North America, agriculture was not practiced west of the Sierra Nevada.
-Effectively, landscapes were gardened using fire and horticulture (including relocations), with some areas tended even for purposes of security.
-Over millennia, plants and therewith insects adapted genetically to the cascaded consequences of management processes with the observable human intent of maintaining safe and expedient access to a wide variety of plant resources.
-It wasn't easy.
+Effectively, whole landscapes were gardened, using fire and horticulture (including relocations), with some areas tended only for purposes of security.
+Over millennia, both plants and animals adapted genetically to the cascaded consequences of management processes with the observable human intent of maintaining safe and expedient access to a wide variety of plant resources.